aparcanapavel/visible/README.md

 - Full Screen

 #### Challenges ####
-- Selecting the right audio properties in order to receive the right data to render on the canvas element
 - Becoming familiar with Canvas and all of the element's properties.
 - Learning the basics of p5.js library.
+- Learning how p5.js interacts with canvas elements.
+- Selecting the right audio properties in order to receive the right data to render on the canvas element
 - Reviewing trigonometry to render the correct shapes.

 ### Wireframes ###